 - The return of any donated materials and property according to any conditions set when the donations were accepted.

 - The return of any grant and restricted categorical funds to their source according to the terms of the grant or state and federal law.

 - The submission of final expenditure reports for any entitlement grants and the filing of Final Expenditure Reports and Final Performance Reports, as appropriate.

-Net assets of the charter school may be transferred to the authorizing entity.
-However, net assets may be transferred to another public agency such as another public charter school if stated in the corporation's bylaws or through an agreement between the authorizing entity and the charter school.
+Any net assets of the charter school may be transferred to the authorizing entity after all liabilities of the charter school have been paid.
+Also, net assets may be transferred to another public agency such as another public charter school if stated in the corporation's bylaws or through an agreement between the authorizing entity and the charter school.